marciandmnd/c_programming/README.md

 ### Prerequisites

 A C compiler.
-[GCC](https://www.google.com) will suffice for the examples container herein.
+[GCC](https://www.google.com) will suffice for the examples contained herein.

 ## Built With